st-marys-church/st-marys-church.github.io/content/home-page/mass-times.md

 * Wednesday – 6:10 pm Novena to the Holy Spirit followed by Holy Mass.
 * Friday – 06.30 Novena to Infant Jesus followed by Holy Mass.

-Rev Fr.
-Augustine Vallooran  will be conducting the Holy Spirit Novena from 5th January 2022.
-(Wednesday) The Holy spirit Novena will commence at 6.15pm, as usual, followed by Holy Mass at 6.30 pm.

  **IMPORTANT**
-From the 2nd week of January, the Holy spirit Novena will be held every TUESDAY ( commencing 11th Jan), with 15 minutes of praise and worship at 6.15pm, followed by Novena  mass at 6.30pm.
+The Holy spirit Novena will be held every wendseday , with 15 minutes of praise and worship at 6.15pm, followed by Novena  mass at 6.30pm.

 **Holy Hour**